5 minutes read

 Know your user’s mind: Valentine’s campaign analysis for jewelery brand [FREE UX CASE STUDIES E-BOOK]

 There are more and more methods of measuring the effectiveness of campaigns.
 From traditional indicators and Google Analytics support, to more advanced tools focusing on campaign analysis.
 Most often, however, we target our analytical thoughts at the results themselves – whether presented in the form of numbers, percentages or visualized with charts.
 When trying to improve campaigns, we use trends and research of customer preferences, as well as “proven methods” from the market’s specialist.
 However, it soon turns out that the analysis of historical (or current) data on the campaign and the actual User Journey can be much more effective.
+Within this article, we'll delve into an insightful analytical case study centered around the Valentine's campaign for a jewelry brand.

 Valentine’s jewelry brand campaign